Pharmacy

 GPA and Extracurricular Activities

 The average GPA of matriculants to PharmD programs is typically between a 3.3 and a 3.6.
 PSAR Table 5 provides a list of average GPAs for the most recent entering class.
-Schools vary widely in the minimum PCAT score they will consider, so consult individual program information for specifics.
 Many schools also encourage or require that applicants have paid or volunteer experience working with patients in a pharmacy or health-related setting.

 Application Process